-You should have an experienced attorney on your side who can help guide you through the process.
 Several things can happen in a debt collection lawsuit, including:

-- the debt collector can attempt to get a default judgment against you if you do not respond to the lawsuit
+- The debt collector can attempt to get a default judgment against you if you do not respond to the lawsuit

-- the debt collector may try wage garnishment or may try to seize your assets
+- The debt collector may try wage garnishment or may try to seize your assets

-- you could be ordered to pay damages, attorney fees, and court costs
+- You could be ordered to pay damages, attorney fees, and court costs

 Contacting an attorney for more information and discussing your options is imperative.
 Protect yourself as soon as you receive notice of a debt collection lawsuit.